l3cube-pune/MarathiNLP/README.md

 ## License

-L3Cube-MahaCorpus, L3Cube-MahaNER, L3Cube-MahaHate, L3Cube-HateEval-Mr, L3Cube-MahaSent-MD, and L3CubeMahaSent is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.
+L3Cube-MahaCorpus, L3Cube-MahaNER, L3Cube-MahaHate, L3Cube-HateEval-Mr, L3Cube-MahaSent-MD, L3CubeMahaSent, L3Cube-MeCorpus, L3Cube-MahaSent-MD, L3Cube-MeSent, L3Cube-MeHate, and L3Cube-MeLID are licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.
 The datasets are released to the community for research purposes only and the group is not responsible for any misuse of these datasets.

 ## Citing
 ```